DamiF25/Snail_RNAi_effectors/README.md

-This project examined the conservation and diversity of RNA interference (RNAi) in the intermediate snail hosts of parasitic flukes.
+This project examined the conservation and diversity of RNA interference (RNAi) effectors in the intermediate snail hosts of parasitic flukes.